 Copyright takedown notices must include all of the following:

 - A physical or electronic signature of a person authorized to act on behalf of the owner of the copyright or other intellectual property right that is allegedly infringed.
-Please note that pseudonyms are not considered an acceptable form of signature.
+Pseudonyms are not considered an acceptable form of signature.

 - Identification of the copyrighted or other protected work claimed to have been infringed.
 Identification of the material that is claimed to be infringing and information reasonably sufficient to permit us to locate the material.
 URLs linking to the specific items you assert are violating your rights are important to help us resolve your issue.